kinnith246/Project-1---Group-3/README.md

 4. Timeseries of how their exercise varied throughout the month

-Calorie Analysis
+# Calorie Analysis (Sima)
 1. What is the relationship between TotalSteps and Calories burned?
 2. Which activity (Very Active, Fairly Active, Lightly Active, Sedentary) contributes most to calorie burn?
 3. What is the average number of calories burned per day?

-User Comparison (possibly answers will come out from analysis of other questions)
+# User Comparison (possibly answers will come out from analysis of other questions and change below questions a bit to cater for our analysis) (Aisling)
 1. How do different users (Id) compare in terms of TotalSteps and TotalDistance?
 2. Which user has the highest average VeryActiveMinutes?
 3. What is the distribution of SedentaryMinutes among users?

-Advanced Analysis
+# Advanced Analysis (if time permits, but some q's are a bit vague) (Aisling)
+Statitistical summaries and tests
 1. Can you cluster users based on their activity patterns?
   - Use clustering techniques like K-means to group users by their TotalSteps, VeryActiveMinutes, etc.
 2. Is there any seasonal trend in activity levels?